David-L-R/David-L-R/README.md

 ### 🔥 Deep passion

+- Teaching and mentoring
-- Teaching & helping others achieve their career goals
+- Helping others achieve their career goals
+- Technology and technical challenges

 ### ℹ️ More info